 My son’s autism diagnosis shocked me less than his proposed therapy schedule.
 The clinicians proclaimed that he needed 25-35 hours of therapy.
-Without it, he may not have the tools to be mainstreamed in school.
+Without it, they said, he may not have the tools to be mainstreamed in school.

 I struggled with this mightily.